JakeSteam/blog-fiction/_drafts/shared.md

 #### Participant C

+**Y**: Hello C.
+**C**: Hello.
+**Y**: How did you sleep?
+**C**: Not very well, I did have a dream though.
+**Y**: Please tell me about it.
+**C**: Okay, I was trying to fill these gaps in a kind of material.
+Well, not material, you know those gravity simulator machines you sometimes see at museums?
+With a hole in the middle, then you roll a ball and it orbits the hole?
+It was like that, with multiple holes, except I was trying to fill in the gaps but things obviously kept just falling through.
+I remember panicking, for some reason it was very important that I filled the gaps.
+**Y**: That's really good, thank you.
+**C**: Does it mean anything?
+**Y**: I can't say at the moment, sorry.
+**C**: OK.
+Speak tomorrow.

 #### Participant D

 #### Research Notes

+X: So what do you think?
+Anything happening yet?
+Y: It's been 2 nights.
+X: Sure, but the drug guys said it might have an immediate impact.
+Some of them seemed to talk a lot more today than yesterday, that could be a symptom.
+Y: It isn't an expected symptom.
+X: No, but this is fact finding, we don't know what we'll find.
+Maybe they just like you more.
+I saw the **A** transcript, that was barely a researcher / student conversation, that's good, you should take advantage of-
+Y: Take advantage of them?
+X: Take advantage of their openness.
+Why are you jumping to conclusions, we're on the same side?
+Y: There are sides?
+This study is a collaborative effort.
+X: Of course.
+It's a figure of speech.
+Y: Okay.
+Did you notice A & B's dreams?
+X: Uhhhh yeah, ice creams and beaches, right?
+Y: That was part of it.
+Look at the transcripts.
+X: I did, they're just neurotypical dreams.
+Y: Nothing in common?
+No relation between the grains of sand and the ice cream topping?
+Or perhaps the colour of a beach and the colour of vanilla ice cream?
+X: Okay, I didn't see that.
+Nice catch.
+Could be the first symptom.
+Y: I'm not saying that, our sample size is basically zero, it probably doesn't mean anything.
+X: No, sure, but it's a start.
+Keep an eye on A & B tomorrow.
+Y: Of course.

 ### Wednesday

 * No A & B correlation, none with C & D. B alignment with D.

+#### Participant A

+#### Participant B

+#### Participant C

+#### Participant D

+#### Research Notes

 ### Thursday

 * A & B dreams aligned, C & D zero alignment still

+#### Participant A

+#### Participant B

+#### Participant C

+#### Participant D

+#### Research Notes

 ### Friday

 * A & B stay aligned, D also falls into line.

+#### Participant A

+#### Participant B

+#### Participant C

+#### Participant D

+#### Research Notes

 ### Saturday

 * A & B lose some alignment, B & D keep it

+#### Participant A

+#### Participant B

+#### Participant C

+#### Participant D

+#### Research Notes

 ### Sunday